 It can be hard to find a balance when it comes to kids’ snacking.
 They want snacks that taste good, while you want them to eat healthy food that isn’t bogged down with preservatives.
 A great way to compromise is by making homemade snacks for your kids, rather than buying them in a store.
 You’re using nutritional and wholesome ingredients, and your children still get to munch on tasty (and often fun-shaped) foods.
-Check out these seven healthy snack recipes you can prepare at home.
+Check out these seven healthy, homemade snack recipes you can prepare at home.

 1. Homemade Chocolate Teddy Grahams

 No child can resist the cute-shaped, tasty treat known as Teddy Grahams.
 This Fork And Beans recipe lets you recreate the bear-shaped snacks using healthy ingredients, making it a treat you and your kids can look forward to having.

 - 2 tablespoons dark cocoa powder

 - ½ teaspoon baking powder

 - 2 tablespoons organic maple syrup